 On death or maturity, there is an effective guarantee under our insurance contracts.
 The Company pays the sum assured on death or maturity.
-The implicit guaranteed return is approximately 1.79%.
+The implicit guaranteed simple interest rate in our products ranges between 1.55% to 2.40%.
 Existing policy reserves are sufficient to ensure that guarantees may be met.